Rahul Gandhi Responsible If PM Modi Comes Back To Power: Arvind Kejriwal

 "It is appearing as if the Congress is fighting the polls against opposition parties and not against the BJP.
 The Congress is acting as a spoilsport," he added.

-The Delhi chief minister alleged that Prime Minister Narendra Modi had "totally failed" in delivering anything in any of the key sectors and that is why he has been resorting to "fake nationalism".
+The Delhi chief minister alleged that Prime Minister Narendra Modi had "totally failed" in delivering anything in the key sectors and that is why he has been resorting to "fake nationalism".

-"Modi-ji's nationalism is fake.
-It is dangerous for the country," Arvind Kejriwal said.
+Slamming PM Modi for his Pakistan policy and regularly mentioning armed forces during election campaign, Mr Kejriwal charged: "In last 70 years, no Prime Minister has insulted the armed forces to the extent Modiji has done."

+"Modiji is asking for votes in the name of nationalism.
+He failed in every sector.
+Modiji cannot say I made schools, hospitals, brought down electricity tariff, ensured drinking water supply.
+He failed in every sector.
+He has not delivered anything," he alleged.

-The AAP chief said Manmohan Singh as prime minister was a thousand times better than PM Modi.
+The AAP national convenor, who along with Anna Hazare led a massive anti-graft agitation against UPA II between 2011 and 2013, said Manmohan Singh as prime minister was a thousand times better than PM Modi.

-"Our only aim is to stop (PM) Modi and Amit Shah from coming back to power.
+"Our only aim is to stop Modi and Shah from coming back to power.
 We will support anyone other than the duo," he added.

 He said his party will perform well in the national capital.